kjnh10/ExcelLikeVim/README.md

   ```

 # Contributing
-Nice that you want to spend some time improving this Addin.
+Thank you for spending time improving this add-in.
 Solving issues is always appreciated.
 If you're going to add a feature, it would be best to [submit an issue](https://github.com/kojinho10/ExcelLikeVim/issues).